Guaranteed BEST price & quality

 Fast delivery

-Shipping container sizes refer to the length rather than the volume.
-This is because most containers are a standard 8 feet (2.55m) wide and 8 feet 6 inches (2.59m) tall.
+Shipping container sizes describe the length rather than the volume.
+This is because the standard shipping container dimensions are 8 feet (2.55m) wide and 8 feet 6 inches (2.59m) tall.
+Unless otherwise specified, it’s only the length that will vary.

 The most common sizes are 10ft, 20ft, and 40ft.
 A 10ft container can normally hold two to four standard, unstacked pallets and will fit in most parking spaces.
 In contrast, a 20ft container should fit around eight to ten standard pallets, or the contents of most apartments.

-However, depending on where you source your shipping container, you can select from a much wider variety of sizes.
-Here at CBOX, we stock the following shipping container sizes: 6ft, 8ft, 10ft, 15ft, 20ft, 30ft, 40ft, and 45ft.
+However, depending on where you source your shipping container, you can select from a much wider variety of sea container sizes.
+Here at CBOX, we stock the following shipping container sizes: 6ft, 8ft, 10ft, 20ft and 40ft.
 This means you’ll never find yourself paying for container space and storage that you don’t need.

-Before you start measuring, there are a few things you should bear in mind.
-The first is that shipping container sizes are based on the external dimensions rather than the internal ones.
+Before you start measuring the goods you want to store, there’s one important thing you should know.
+Shipping container sizes are based on the external dimensions rather than the internal ones.
 If you opt for a 10ft container, you’re not actually going to have the full 10 x 8 x 8’6 of storage space to work with.

 You should always check the internal dimensions and volume of the container.
 Insulation, ventilation, refrigeration, and more can affect how much space you’re left with.
 A reefer container, for example, will always have significantly less volume.
 Plus, if you order a container with a built-in toilet, shelves, beds, or other features, you’ll have less room to work with.